-ABOD 205 Aftermarket Accessories and Body Shop Planning (2)
+ABOD 205 Body Shop Planning (2)

-This course covers the use and installation of aftermarket automotive accessories, as well as graphic design, layout and installation.
-Students will also learn the importance of a properly designed collision repair facility and its importance in the production of the repair facility.
+Students will learn the importance of a properly designed collision repair facility and its importance in the production of the repair facility.
 The students will design and lay out a working body shop.
 Prerequisites: ABOD 201, ABOD 202, and ABOD 203.
 (S)